opconWizard/opcon-docs/docs/automation-concepts/machine-groups.md

 The following scenario applies Machine Groups to a job so the same job definition is automatically applied to multiple machines.
-This is done by selecting the machine group option to \"Run on Each Machine\":
+This is done by selecting the machine group option to "Run on Each Machine":

 The same program exists on multiple machines of the same OS Type.
 Additionally, the program is installed in the same location on each machine.
 In OpCon, all of these machines are placed in a machine group.
 A job is set up to run the program.
-Because the same job definition will work for all machines, the job is assigned to the machine group with the \"Run on Each Machine\" option defined.
+Because the same job definition will work for all machines, the job is assigned to the machine group with the "Run on Each Machine" option defined.
-When the job\'s schedule is built and the job qualifies for the day, OpCon creates a copy of the job for each machine in the group.
+When the job's schedule is built and the job qualifies for the day, OpCon creates a copy of the job for each machine in the group.
 Each copy is named using the following syntax: Job Name_Machine Name.